mcserep/CodeCompass/doc/deps.md

 impossible to recover. **Please do NOT add a `sudo` in front of any `make` or other commands below, unless *explicitly* specified!**

-### ODB (for Ubuntu 22.04)
+### ODB
 ODB is an Object Relational Mapping tool, that is required by CodeCompass.
-For Ubuntu 22.04, the official release of ODB conflicts with the official compiler (GNU G++ 11) of the distribution.
+Both for Ubuntu 22.04 and 24.04, the official release of ODB conflicts with the official compiler (GNU G++ 11/13) of the distribution.
 A newer version of ODB must be compiled manually.

 The ODB installation uses the build2 build system.
 (Build2 is not needed for CodeCompass so you may delete it right after the installation of ODB.)